top of page

 Frequently asked questions

-No, our practitioners do not provide somatic and touch-based sex therapy.
-We are trained in evidence-based talk therapy modalities and will never engage in touch with you during our work together.
+No, Tara does not provide somatic or touch-based sex therapy.
+Tara is trained in evidence-based and neurodivergent-affirming talk therapy modalities and will never engage in touch with you during your work together.

 10.8 Sexual Contact